tendermint/tendermint/docs/spec/abci/apps.md

 Query is a generic method with lots of flexibility to enable diverse sets of queries on application state.
 Tendermint makes use of Query to filter new peers based on ID and IP, and exposes Query to the user over RPC.

-Note that calls to Query are not replicated across nodes, but rather query the local node's state - hence they may provide stale reads.
-For reads that require consensus, a transaction is required.
+Note that calls to Query are not replicated across nodes, but rather query the local node's state - hence they may return stale reads.
+For reads that require consensus, use a transaction.

 The most important use of Query is to return Merkle proofs of the application state at some height that can be used for efficient application-specific lite-clients.